Course Descriptions and Registration

 Full Year |

-Please RANK your TOP 8 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 8 in case a class(es) is not available).
-Your first few classes must add up to 2.0 credits, use the generic schedule on the back side of this form to help.
+Please RANK IN ORDER your TOP 12 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 10 in case a class(es) is not available).
+These are ONLY REQUESTS – not guaranteed classes

 Course |